-Nemours Children’s Health System developed Navigating the Health Care System to engage, educate and empower adolescents to be their own health care advocates.
+Nemours Children’s Health developed Navigating the Health Care System (NTHCS) to engage, educate and empower adolescents to be their own health care advocates.
 The program, which aligns with national and state education standards, was originally piloted and refined in collaboration with schools and other community sites in Delaware.
 In three academic years of expanded testing, involving nearly 3,500 students in four states, the evaluation showed significant knowledge gains among students as well as high satisfaction among the teachers presenting the curriculum and the teens receiving it.
-Inspired by the curriculum’s strong evaluation outcomes, Nemours is seeking expansion partners to help us expand our reach, bringing the curriculum to adolescents across the nation via in-class and after-school settings.
-Nemours is making the curriculum available at no cost.
+Inspired by the curriculum’s strong evaluation outcomes, in 2018 Nemours Children’s began making the curriculum available at no cost, nation-wide.
+Materials are suitable for in-class, in-home, after-school, and community settings, and can be taught virtually.

 Why health literacy?

 The American Academy of Pediatrics, American College of Physicians, and American Academy of Family Physicians recognize that all adolescents require guidance, education and planning to manage their own health care as they become adults.(1) Health literacy is an important life skill.
 As health literacy increases, people are more likely to seek preventive services and enter the health system healthier, have lower rates of preventable hospital and emergency department visits, and are less likely to report their health as poor.(2)

 How does Navigating the Health Care System define health literacy?